ModeladoFoundation/ocr-apps/apps/ocr-sar/README.txt

 (2) Under -DRAG_PETER_AND_TRIG_OFF there is also -DSINCOS option, to use the merged sincosf() function.

-(3) -DRAG_FINISH_EDT  enables the use of FINISH_EDTs, this is still being debugged, and the conversion of all the places FINISH_EDTs could be used hasn't been finished.
-Currently this works on linux, but had an assert in the CE on fsim.
-CONSOLE: XE7 >>> //////// leave backproject_async slot 0
-CONSOLE: XE7 >>> BSM_FREE (ptr=xxx) (dbg=yyy)
-CONSOLE: XE7 >>> WARN: No room to add dependence

 (4) -DRAG_NULL_GUID_WORKAROUND, workes around the fsim problem of not being able to ocrAddDependency with a NULL_GUID.

 (5) To run large problems on linux, one has to rebuild ocr to have a larger INIT_DEQUE_CAPASITY value.
 The script rebuild-ocr-for-sar.sh will do this.
+One also needs to increase the #define DEQUE_LEN for fsim too.
+It is in the file xstack/ss/runtime/libce/inc/ocr-edt-ce.h

-(6) -DRAG_DRAM and -DRAG_BSM enable explicit data movement in the memory hierarchy.
+(6) -DRAG_SPAD and -DRAG_DRAM enable explicit data movement in the memory hierarchy.
+ -DRAG_DRAM is intended to large data structures to DRAM when the are to big to fit in BSM.

 TODO:

-(1) finish the convertion to FINISH_EDTs

-(2) incrementially add back using DMA operations to move data between DRAM
+(1) incrementially add back using DMA operations to move data between DRAM
     and BSM on FSIM.

-(3) get rid of the GET_(INT|FLT|ect) macros and turn them back into normal C
-    pointer arith/array index operations

-(4) figure out why randomly, some of the linux ocr runs have a SEGV in the
+(2) figure out why randomly, some of the linux ocr runs have a SEGV in the
     OCR runtime after the user EDTs finish.

-(5) Map sincosf to the fsim instruction
+(3) Map sincosf to the fsim instruction

 roger.a.golliver@gmail.com
 (503) 866-9331